openharmony/docs/en/application-dev/reference/apis/js-apis-commonEvent.md

 abortCommonEvent(callback: AsyncCallback\<void>): void

 Aborts this common event.
 After the abort, the common event is not sent to the next subscriber.
 This API takes effect only for ordered common events.
-It uses a callback to return the result.
+It uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.CommonEvent